 Your health insurance right depends on how big your employer is.
 It can happen when the employer cancels your health benefits without informing you.
 Is it right?
 Under the Affordable Care Act, large employers are obliged to provide health insurance to employees.
+If your employer is a small business, it has the freedom to cancel your health insurance.
+The minimum law is whether you are entitled to any advance warning.

 What if the employer cancels health benefits without informing?